 Three elements must exist to prove passing-off: i) there must be goodwill, ii) a misrepresentation likely to deceive consumers, and iii) damages.

 Registration of Trademarks in Cyprus

-The Law provides that only a licenced practicing lawyer can register a Trademark in Cyprus.
-The registration can be made electronically or by filing the appropriate forms accompanied with a Power of Attorney, to the Office of the Registrar of Companies.
+The Law provides that only a licenced practising lawyer can register a Trademark in Cyprus.
+The registration can be made electronically or by filing the appropriate forms accompanied by a Power of Attorney, to the Office of the Registrar of Companies.

-Before filing the application, a Trademark search can be carried out, to avoid similarities with other Trademarks already registered.
+Before applying, a Trademark search can be carried out, to avoid similarities with other Trademarks already registered.
 This process is not compulsory but recommended, and it lasts three weeks.